 Add Raspberry Pi repository in Ubuntu

 I installed Ubuntu 20.04 LTS Server on my Raspberry Pi 4 8 GB and needed to install raspi-config. raspi-config is a simple (if long and involved) shell script to configure Pi hardware and Raspbian settings.
 It is just a front end to the underlying system commands.
 Found that I need to add Raspberry Pi repository in Ubuntu.
+This guide shows how to add those raspberry pi repository without overexlaining too much, just enough to get it working.

 In Ubuntu 20.04 LTS, /etc/debian_version is bullseye/sid, so it seems to be based on bullseye (Debian 11.0).
 Since http://archive.raspberrypi.org/ does not have bullseye, I initially chose buster.
 Then I changed that to bullseye.